Washington D.C. Area Film Critics Association Awards 2024

 The 23rd Washington D.C.
-Area Film Critics Association Awards winners were announced on December 8, 2024, presented to recognize the best of film in 2024.
+Area Film Critics Association Awards were announced on December 8, 2024.
+The nominations were announced on December 7, 2024.

-Nominations were announced on December 7, 2024.
 The Brutalist led the nominations with ten, followed by Conclave with nine and Wicked with eight.
-The categories for Best Stunts and Best Motion Capture, as well as the Joe Barber Award for Best Portrayal of Washington, DC, were introduced.
+The categories of Best Stunts, which honors outstanding achievement of stunt coordinators and their teams, and Best Motion Capture were introduced, as well as the Joe Barber Award for Best Portrayal of Washington, D.C. being revived.